ylxmf2005/Banquet-Management-System/README.md

 Warning:
 This project is in the early stages of development.
 The functionality is incomplete and the source is subject to change at any time.
-The README is currently for developers' reference only.
+The README is currently for developers' reference only and may not reflect the latest state of the repository.

 ### Env
 IDE: intelliJ IDEA